Tipi-Hack/tipi-hack.github.io/_posts/2018-06-30-NDH16-Wavestone-Step4.md

 > taskkill /im Kemel-QJqA.exe /f
 ```

-Now we can build the flag with needed information.
+Now we have all the pieces of information needed to build the flag.

 The fourth flag is **desktop-4sl25v83xpl01tmimikatzHKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest\UseLogonCredentialpool123**.